Steve Hanke

 Hanke is known for his work as a currency reformer in emerging-market countries.
 He was a senior economist with President Ronald Reagan's Council of Economic Advisers from 1981 to 1982, and has served as an adviser to heads of state in countries throughout Asia, South America, Europe, and the Middle East.
 He is also known for his work on currency boards, dollarization, hyperinflation, water pricing and demand, benefit-cost analysis, privatization, and other topics in applied economics.

-Hanke has written extensively as a columnist for Forbes, The National Review, and other publications.
+He has written extensively as a columnist for Forbes, The National Review, and other publications.
 He is also a currency and commodity trader.

-Hanke has been accused of spreading disinformation about the COVID-19 pandemic and the Russian invasion of Ukraine, and was listed as a Russian propagandist by the Ukrainian government.
+Hanke has been accused of spreading misinformation about the COVID-19 pandemic as a result of his critique of the effectiveness of lockdowns, as well as the 2022 Russian invasion of Ukraine, and was listed as a Russian propagandist by Ukraine's Center for Countering Disinformation.

 Early life and education

 Hanke was born in Macon, Georgia, in 1942 and grew up in Atlantic, Iowa, where he attended Atlantic High School.
 He then attended the University of Colorado Boulder in Boulder, where he was a member of the Phi Delta Theta fraternity.
 Hanke earned a B.S. in business administration (1964) and a Ph.D. in economics (1969) from the University of Colorado.